Seagate/cortx-motr/doc/SNS_Overview.rst

 SNS Overview
 ======================

-This document summarizes SNS and local RAID discussions in the C2 architecture team.
+This document summarizes SNS and local RAID discussions in the Motr architecture team.
 The goal is to provide a starting point for design level discussions and resource estimation.
 Note that this documents is not a substitute for a list of requirements or use-cases.
-Intended audience includes T1 team and C2 architects.
+Intended audience includes T1 team and Motr architects.

 ****************
 Overview